The Willoughby-Baylor House

 Punch, the cigar store figurine, stood in downtown Norfolk from the 1860s to 1916.
 The pocket watch sign in the background dates to the late 1800s.
 Click image to enlarge.

-The Willoughby-Baylor House, the long-time home of the Norfolk History Museum, is now open after being closed for structural renovations.
-It now features a completely new display of art and artifacts related to the history of one of America's original heritage port cities.
+The Willoughby-Baylor House, the long-time home of the Norfolk History Museum, now features a display of art and artifacts related to the history of one of America's original heritage port cities.

 Upon entering, you'll be greeted by a friendly gallery host and a cannon dating to the War of 1812.
 Also in the entry, but out of view in this photograph, is a large painting depicting the landing of the first settlers in this area, at Cape Henry, in 1607.
 Click image to enlarge.